bradyhouse/house/fiddles/nativeScript/fiddle-0010-Groceries/README.md

 ### Use Case

 1. Using your terminal app of choice navigate to the `scripts` directory
-2. Startup the POC `fiddle.sh start fiddle-0010-Groceries`
+2. Startup the POC `fiddle.sh start 0010`

 ### Tags

-{N}, nativescript, Typescript, Angular 2
+{N}, nativescript, Typescript, Angular 2, email-validator, nativescript-social-share